bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 {{< magnify src="/img/smooth-sdf-shape-edges/demoShapes_smoothFixed.png" alt="smoothstep result" >}}

-- Given a small-ranged Min and Max value, a smooth gradient can be created which softens the shape nicely at 1x.
+- Given a small-ranged Min and Max value, a smooth gradient is created which softens the shape nicely at 1x.
 - Since the range is fixed right now, the shape is blurry at large scales and still aliased/disappearing when small.
 - The circle at 1x appears larger than 1 pixel in width.
 - This method is actually great when you're going for a glow or shadow instead of crisp edges.